ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/R/3_generate_dp.md

 ## create_distribution()

-Write a single distribution into a toml file
+Write a single distribution into a TOML file

 ``` R
 filename <- "0.1.0.toml"